 Link to website of Saint Amour´s and Salut d'Amour´s rider (pics and facts):

 Interested in whether you purchased the Sherlock Holmes baby?
 I bought a SH colt as a weanling; wonderful fancy guy with excellent movement, willingness and trainability.
 My interests turned to jumpers, so I sold him as a pre-green hunter.
 Fetched very high price.
 Purchaser unfortunately didnt do much with him.
 Still owns him, though.

 Elite Mare Papagena, owned by Marefield Meadows in Warrenton, VA has the full sister to Sherlock Holmes, named SPS Samantha, as her dam.
 EM Papagena is the dam of two approved stallions in the USA- Deklan by Dauphin and Constantin by Contucci (now gelded).
 She is also the grand dam of my stallion, Shakespeare RSF (by Sandro Hit).
 Papagena was herself very successful.
 She was Champion Filly and Champion Young Horse at Dressage at Devon in 1994, Young Horse Champion and Reserve Grand Champion PVDA in 1995, and Champion mare at her Hanoverian inspection.

-Standing Shakespeare RSF, Fhitzgerald, Sir James and the newly licensed homebred stallions Dheputy and Shotgun.
+Standing Shakespeare RSF, Fhitzgerald, Sir James and the homebred stallion Dheputy.

 I know Sam Steele stood in Canada for a long time, then was offered for sale.
 I heard he wasnt' used much and was actually considering him.
 Now you don't hear anything about him.
 Anyone know where he went?